OKEAMAH/Git/docs/alpha/smart_rollups.rst

 Processing
 ^^^^^^^^^^
-Each time a Tezos block is finalized, a rollup reacts to three kinds of events: the beginning of the block, the input messages contained in that block, and the end of the block.
+Each time a Tezos block is finalized, a rollup reacts to three kinds of events: the beginning of the block, the input messages possibly contained in that block, and the end of the block.
 A **rollup node** implements this reactive process: it downloads the Tezos block and interprets it according to the semantics of the PVM.
 This interpretation can require updating a state, downloading data from other sources, or performing some cryptographic verifications.
 The state of the rollup contains an **outbox**, that is a sequence of latent calls to Layer 1 contracts.

 The behavior of the rollup node is deterministic and fully specified by a reference implementation of the PVM embedded in the